 The grammar for terms and predicates is extended with new constructs given in Figure 2.20.
 Location-address denotes the address of a memory location.
-It is a set of terms of some pointer type as defined in Section 2.3.4.
+It is a set of values of some common pointer type as defined in Section 2.3.4.
+As indicated below where necessary, many built-in functions and predicates dealing with pointers depend on the size of the referenced type.
+Thus, they cannot be given a pointer to void as an argument.
+On the other hand, a pointer referencing an incomplete type (hence having an abstract size) is possible.